 Served as Chair in 2014 and Vice-Chair from 2012 to 2013

-In his free time Nava enjoys spending time with his wife Brenna, also an attorney, who works for Rackspace Hosting, Inc. and their three young children—Isabella, Cydney and Joseph.
+Away from the office, Nava enjoys spending time with his wife, Brenna, who is also an attorney working for Rackspace Hosting, Inc., and their three young children—Isabella, Cydney and Joseph.

 Bill Mock - Treasurer